cloudmesh-community/fa18-523-83/project-report/report.md

 :o: format not followed

-:o: no numbers in sectins
+:o: no numbers in sections

 Nhi Tran